Updated to 24.09.2020

 Taxable entities are not obligated to pay advance vehicle tax payments with due dates occurring during the COVID-19 pandemic, as of April 2020.
 These payments will be the subject of a following tax return.[/accordion_content]

-Due to the spread of the COVID-19 pandemic and in order to restrict social contact between people to the maximum possible extent, the Decision of the Public Health Authority of the Slovak Republic No. OLP/4083/2020 as amended dated May 19, 2020 was adopted, according to which all of the folowing operations, are to be closed with effect as of May 20, 2020 until further notice:
+Due to the spread of the COVID-19 pandemic and in order to restrict social contact between people to the maximum possible extent the Decision of the Public Health Authority of the Slovak Republic was adopted, based on which several hygiene measures for customers must be followed by all operations as of September 01, 2020 and until further notice, in particular:

 Shopping centres are obligated to: